Stand Up Meeting Best Practices

 Good engineering practices have become essential in the age of GenAI-assisted development

-Since Cursor launched their Composer Agent “Yolo” mode there’s been a lot of excitement about fully AI-driven development, where developers sketch out the intent and the agent generates the code.
+Especially since Cursor made some changes late last year, there’s been a lot of excitement about fully AI-driven development, where developers sketch out the intent and the agent generates the code.
 It’s interesting stuff, and I get why people are excited.

 But what’s becoming increasingly clear to me is that modern engineering best practices aren’t just nice to have in this world – they’re absolutely essential.
 Without them, you’re basically handing the GenAI a loaded gun and pointing it at your own foot.